Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids: Acknowledgement

 \section{Acknowledgement}

-The initial stage of this project was initiated under a Japan Society for the Promotion of Science (JSPS) postdoctoral fellowship (T.S.I.).
+This project was initiated under a Japan Society for the Promotion of Science (JSPS) postdoctoral fellowship (T.S.I.).
 The work was subsequently supported by the VILLUM Foundation’s \textit{Matter} grant (No. 16515).
 We are grateful to Hajime Tanaka, Daniele Dini, David Heyes, Ulf Pedersen, and Thomas Schr{\o}der for stimulating discussions.